johnmcclumpha/RustPlaguedMurderers/readme.md

-Spawn murderers with random selections of custom attire, skins and melee weapons.
+Fit out murderers (and now scarecrows!) with random selections of custom attire, skins and melee weapons.

 Configure the attire, skins and weapons to choose from (or leave the plugin defaults if you want) and when spawning murderers will be fitted out with a random combination of attire, skins and weapons.